LiEnby/KitsuneOffline/README.md

 https://github.com/KuromeSan/KitsuneOffline/releases/latest

 For pros (or if you just dont trust my executables):
-WHAT DO YOU MEAN YOU DONT TRUST SOME RANDOM DUDE ON THE INTERNETS EXECUTABLES???!!!
+WHAT DO YOU MEAN YOU DONT TRUST SOME RANDOM GAL ON THE INTERNETS EXECUTABLES???!!!
 gosh okay, you wanna do it yourself?
 FINE

 download the latest nw.js from: https://nwjs.io/downloads/,